tannerkothlow/teach-blog/README.md

 - Redirect on the front end after posts and after logging in/registering

 - Add delete and edit options that appear only when the post's user id matches the user id of the logged in user.

+- Implement users being able to delete their posts

+- Implement users being able to edit their posts.